A mechanism for sarcomere breathing: volume change and advective flow within the myofilament lattice: Results and Discussion

-We computed the flow field by satisfying the appropriate boundary conditions for the half-sarcomere.
-The resulting flow is symmetric (Fig. \ref{fig:fig1}); with the addition of permeability, the field remains similar in shape, but changes in magnitude.
-The resultant vector flow field is significant at the scale of the sarcomere and evident in two time-lapse visualizations, provided in the Supplemental Materials, (i) a 2-D slice through the cylinder interior and (ii) the 3-D flow through the cylinder surface (Movie S1 and S2 in the Supporting Material, respectively).
-With an initial substrate concentration difference of 10 mM between the sarcomere exterior and interior, we find that advection augments the delivery of ATP into the sarcomere over diffusion alone (Fig. \ref{fig:fig2}A-D).
-The difference in ATP delivery between these two models (advection-diffusion and diffusion-only) oscillates as advection pumps ATP in and out during cyclical contraction, but the average difference over each cycle and summed across the radius is always positive (Movie S3 in the Supporting Material).
 We found that this advective advantage holds true even in conditions where ATP is consumed by crossbridge cycling.
 To demonstrate this, we next added the Michaelis-Menten reaction term for the two flow fields with an initial 5 mM uniform concentration of ATP and a fixed 10 mM concentration of ATP outside the sarcomere (Fig. \ref{fig:fig2}C,D).
-We cycle averaged the difference in the radially-averaged concentrations from each of these models to obtain an overall estimate of advective advantage (Fig. \ref{fig:fig2}E).
+We cycle-averaged the difference in the radially-averaged concentrations from each of these models to obtain an overall estimate of advective advantage (Fig. \ref{fig:fig2}E).
 Both flow fields have a maximal advective advantage at the M-line.
 Additionally, while both flow fields lead to a similar overall cycle-averaged advective advantage, the Darcy model (model 2) of flow is axially more uniform than the kinematic model of flow (model 1).
-Both the magnitude of the shortening velocity and diffusion constant influence the cycle average advective advantage.
+Both the magnitude of the shortening velocity and diffusion coefficient influence the cycle-average advective advantage.
 The P\'eclet number ($Pe = UL/D$) measures the influence of these two factors.
 As diffusion becomes more limiting, advection plays an ever greater role (Fig. \ref{fig:fig2}F).
 We find that higher contraction velocities (higher frequency or larger amplitude) will drive greater rates of substrate exchange.
-High frequency, large amplitude contractions, like those of synchronous insect flight muscle would have enhanced advective advantage, especially when they are concomitant with high power requirements.
+Correspondingly, different molecules will have different diffusion coefficients depending on size.
+The effect of a lower diffusion coefficient can also be captured by a higher P\'eclet number.
+High frequency, large amplitude contractions, like those of synchronous insect flight muscle, would have enhanced advective advantage, especially when they are concomitant with high power requirements.